tweag/nickel/doc/manual/contracts.md

 Another use-case for custom delayed contracts is to write a contract that is parametrized by another contract, such as the `Nullable` contract implemented in [the parametrized contracts section](#contracts-parametrized-by-contracts).
-Because the parameter contract can be delayed, `Nullable` needs to be written as a delayed contract as well.
+Because the parameter contract is generic and can have a delayed part as well, `Nullable` needs to be written as a contract with a potential delayed part as well.

-The delayed part of a general custom contract is a function of two arguments:

-- A `label`.
-- The value being checked.

-Upon success, the contract must return the original value with potential delayed check inside.
-To signal failure, a custom contract uses `std.contract.blame` which takes the label as an argument. `blame` immediately aborts the execution and reports a contract violation error.

-The label is a special object which is automatically passed to the custom contract by the interpreter.
-The label contains tracking information for error reporting.
-Custom contracts can use the label to customize error reporting upon failure using the functions from `std.contract.label`, which set various attributes of the label and return the new modified label.
-As seen in the [contracts parametrized by contracts section](#contracts-parametrized-by-contracts), the label must also be provided when applying a subcontract.

 Imagine we want to write a contract similar to `{_ | Bool}`, that is a dictionary of booleans, but we also want keys to be valid numbers (although